SeaCache: Spectral-Evolution-Aware Cache for Accelerating Diffusion Models¶

 Overall Architecture¶

-SeaCache inserts a Spectral-Evolution-Aware (SEA) filtering step prior to the distance measurement used in existing dynamic caching strategies.
-Given input features \(I_t\) and \(I_{t+1}\) at adjacent timesteps, the features are first transformed to the frequency domain via FFT, multiplied by the timestep-dependent SEA filter \(G_t^{\text{norm}}\), and then transformed back to the spatial domain via iFFT.
-The relative \(\ell_1\) distance is subsequently computed on the filtered features.
-When the accumulated distance exceeds a threshold \(\delta\), a refresh is triggered; otherwise, the cached output is reused.
+Specifically, given input features \(I_t\) and \(I_{t+1}\) from adjacent timesteps, they are first transformed to the frequency domain via FFT, multiplied by a timestep-dependent SEA filter \(G_t^{\text{norm}}\), and transformed back via iFFT.
+The relative \(\ell_1\) distance is then calculated on the filtered features; if the accumulated distance exceeds a threshold \(\delta\), a refresh is triggered; otherwise, the cached output is reused.
+This adds only an FFT-filter-iFFT step before distance calculation without modifying architectural properties or samplers.

 Key Experimental Results¶